ecoseller/ecoseller/docs/_docs/user/dashboard.md

 * Top selling product

 ## Statistics for the last 30 days
-For the last 30 days statistics, the following information is shown:
+For the last 30 days' statistics, the following information is shown:
 * Orders count
 * Revenue
 * Average order value